 •The Pupil Premium is a form of funding, in addition to main school funding, to address the current underlying inequalities between those children eligible for free school meals (FSM), forces children, looked after children and adopted children and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

 •The Pupil Premium is allocated to schools and it is for schools to decide how the funding will be spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
-The funding is allocated to schools per individual pupil.
-In 2016 – 17 school received £13,299 for Pupil Premium children.
-In 2017 – 18 the funding for each pupil eligible for FSM in the last 6 years will be £1,320.
-The school will also receive £1,900 for each pupil identified in the spring school census as having left local-authority care because of one of the following:
+In 2021/22 the funding for each pupil eligible for FSM in the last 6 years will be £1,345.
+The school will also receive £2,345 for each pupil identified in the autumn 2020 school census as having left local-authority care because of one of the following:

 • a special guardianship order